DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 -----------
 - Graphite has four non-standard shift level mappings, see the figure below.
 - This affects the Quote (QU), Minus (MN), Comma (CM) and Slash (SL) keys.
-- I guess the idea is to make the double quote and question mark more accessible; not a bad idea in itself.
+- This makes the double quote and question mark more accessible; not a bad idea in and of itself.
 - In my opinion though, that's not quite worth it, making key remapping (VK maps, programmable boards/devices using HID protocol) a lot harder.
 - Consequently, I added a keymap-friendly variant, the `Graphite-HB` ("**HB**" for "Hardware Bound" – and for fun!).
 - You can select your preferred variant using the `Variant/Locale` setting in the `Layout Selector` GUI.
 - The `HB` variant does make the common double quote hard to reach on this layout, especially on row-staggered boards.
 - However, with EPKL it's possible to get around such problems elegantly by using a [CoDeKey][CoDeKy] or other [sequencing][BBTSeq] options.
-- The two variants use separate EPKL BaseLayout files with minor differences.
-- Another option for quote key fans, is to use a [Gallium][GalPKL] variant instead.
-Like, say, Colemak, it delegates the `J` key to that awkward position.
+- Another option for quote key fans, is to use a [Gallium][GalPKL] variant instead, or [Gralmak][gralmk].
+These, like Colemak, relegate the `J` key to that awkward position.
 <br>

-#### Graphite's altered shift state mappings, as per its [web page][GraGit]:
+#### Graphite's altered shift state mappings, from its [web page][GraGit]:
 ```
 +----------------------------+
 | b l d w z   ' f o u j  ; = |